c-o-pr/ddrescue-helper/README.md

 **Usability**

 - [ ] Fix awareness of the EFI service parition
-- [ ] ADD -z print a summary of LBA extents affected by read errors This is a sanity check for -Z. Large areas of errors indicates a failed drive and zapping is impractical.
 - [ ] ADD -p -z checks for unmanageably large numbers of problem blocks in the map
 - [ ] ADD Force use of /dev/rdisk on macOS for speed.
 - [ ] ADD help with removal of stale fstab entires for the destination after copy is complete.